 - Any gap between the ground and the posts should be 100mm or lower

-There are many materials which are popular for use in pool fences.
-No matter what material you use, it must be robust enough to last in the hot weather and not bend or break if someone tried to force through it.
+Many materials are popular for use in pool fences.
+No matter what material you use, it must be robust enough to last in the hot weather and not bend or break if someone tries to force through it.

 PVC is one of the most commonly used materials for pool fences.
 That’s because it is one of the least expensive things to make a fence out of.
 However, if you’re having a new fibreglass pool made, you want it to look fantastic.
 So many people decide to pay more for a better-looking option.

 There are a couple of drawbacks to using steel for your fence.
-It is quite expensive, but it does last for a long time so will be worth it over the long run.
-Also, it can rust, so you will need to ensure that you order one that is galvanised and powder coated to prevent this.
+It is pretty expensive, but it does last for a long time, so that it will be worth it over the long run.
+Also, it can rust, so you will need to ensure that you order galvanised and powder coated to prevent this.

-As wrought iron is completely welded, this type of fence offers you fantastic protection for around your pool.
+As wrought iron is wholly welded, this type of fence offers you fantastic protection around your pool.
 Not only that, but it looks rather stylish.
 Often people choose to add a design into the body or the top of the fence to create a unique look for their home.
-Whether you want swirls, circles, or other designs, many wrought iron fence manufacturers can make it happen.
+Many wrought iron fence manufacturers can make it happen whether you want swirls, circles, or other designs.
 Wrought iron is customisable, low maintenance, and durable, making it another excellent option.

 Aluminium fences are a sleek-looking option that’s affordable and durable.
-One of the best things about this type of pool fence is that it doesn’t require a lot of maintenance.
-They can be used on uneven or sloped ground as well.
+One of the best things about this type of pool fence is that it doesn’t require much maintenance.
+They can be used on the uneven or sloped ground as well.

 Aluminium is, however, not as strong as some other materials like steel.
 But it still lasts well in most environments without much maintenance.

 Last but not least, let’s discuss glass fencing.
-This is a popular option due to the see-through nature of it that allows you to watch your children in the pool.
-Of course, if they are young, you should be on the inside of the fence.
-But when they are older and don’t need constant supervision, it will be useful to be able to keep an eye on them from the window of your house.
+This is a popular option due to the see-through nature that allows you to watch your children in the pool.
+Of course, if they are young, you should be inside the fence.
+But when they are older and don’t need constant supervision, it will be helpful to keep an eye on them from the window of your house.

-Glass fences are not made of regular glass that will react strongly to the elements but instead a tempered glass.
-This makes it much safer and you can buy it in thicknesses up to 12mm.
+Glass fences are not made of regular glass that will react strongly to the elements but instead tempered glass.
+This makes it much safer, and you can buy it in thicknesses up to 12mm.

 Choose between a framed glass fence and an unframed one.
 Many people consider the framed fence to be more sturdy due to the visible posts, but they are both still great options for your pool.

-Many pool fences sit right around the perimeter of the pool, leaving a path around it for walking on.
+Many pool fences sit right around the pool’s perimeter, leaving a path around it for walking on.

 But you don’t have to do it that way!
-Many homeowners prefer to have more lounging areas surrounding the pool, making the perimeter of the fence much wider.
+Many homeowners prefer to have more lounging areas surrounding the pool, making the fence’s perimeter much wider.
 As long as the pool is blocked off from kids, it could take up most of your backyard if you like!

 A pool like our Classic Pool is ideally suited to this.
 It has been created to maximise the space around it and even features a child safety ledge all around the edge of the pool.